chenmijiang/leetcode-ws/README.md

 # LeetCode WS

-This repository contains my solutions to various LeetCode problems, primarily implemented in Go with some TypeScript solutions.
+This repository contains my solutions to various LeetCode problems, primarily implemented in TypeScript and Rust.
+The legacy Go solutions are kept for historical reference but are no longer actively maintained.

 MD Version: [CN](./README.zh-CN.md) | [EN](./README.md)